jasonglassbrook/nushell.github.io/book/types_of_data.md

 > echo hello
 ```

-A unique trait of Nushell is that you can also create a string of one word without any quotes at all.
+As in many shell languages, you can also create a string of one word without quoting it.

 The above is the same as if we had written: